mvolkmann/star-it/README.md

 This is a library of JavaScript functions that take an iterable and mimic the functionality of many Array methods.

-The name comes from "star" for the asterisk wildcard character (representing the many Array methods that are mimiced) and "it" for iterable.
+The name comes from "star" for the asterisk wildcard character, representing the many Array methods that are mimiced, and "it" for iterable.

 Note that only the filter and map functions